School-R/front-end/README.md

 One of the most memorable challenges in the project was translating a vanilla JavaScript Rock Paper Scissors game into React.

-While rebuilding the game logic in React, the scoreboard repeatedly rendered one step behind, even though console.log() output looked correct.
+While rebuilding the game logic in React, the scoreboard repeatedly rendered one step behind, even though the `console.log()` output looked correct.
 That debugging process became an important learning moment in understanding React state timing, stale state, and render behavior.

 ## Why This Project Matters

 School'R is an important portfolio project because it demonstrates:

--collaborative frontend architecture
+- Collaborative Frontend Architecture
--role-based application design
+- Role-Based Application Design
--concept translation through pair programming
+- Concept Translation through Pair-Programming
--early product thinking around learning, safety, and usability
+- Early Product Thinking around Learning, Safety, and Usability
--hands-on growth in React state management and component structure
+- Hands-on Growth in React State Management and Component Structure

-### Credits
+## Credits

 *School'R was created as a collaborative side project by members of Team Awesome during the Lambda School / BloomTech learning environment.*